 Lori Westerlund – Assistant Teacher

 Lori worked as a Vocational Rehabilitation Counselor for 20 years before making a career change to become a preschool teacher.
 Her daughters, now in their late teens, loved the Montessori education they received at Cedar River Montessori’s summer program years ago.
 Their love of learning inspired Lori so much that she sought Montessori certification to learn more.
 Lori is passionate about learning and understanding different cultures and perspectives as well as languages.
 Lori is an adventuresome international traveler, and she loves hiking and being in nature.
 Lori holds a Master’s in Education (UW) and Montessori teacher’s certification for ages 2.5-6 years (MACTE).
-This is Lori’s first year teaching at Cedar River Montessori.
+This is Lori’s second year at Cedar River Montessori.

 Ms. Carla – Montessori Teacher